 Like most women I know, I feel a bit guilty when I schedule beauty and spa treatments on my calendar.
 Luckily, my husband likes to surprise me — on birthdays and holidays — with gift certificates for local pampering.
 That’s how I ended up cocooned in a terrycloth bathrobe in a spa treatment room at the Douglas J Aveda Institute in Royal Oak earlier this week.

-The Douglas J Aveda Institute is a cosmetology school offering a full menu of beauty and spa services, from hair styling to body waxing.
-For this visit, I chose the Elemental Nature facial and Perfecting Plant Peel, both of which employ heady doses of aromatherapy.
+The facility is actually a cosmetology school offering a full menu of beauty and spa services, from hair styling to body waxing.
+For my visit, I chose the Elemental Nature facial and Perfecting Plant Peel, both of which employ heady doses of aromatherapy.

-Haley, the student assigned to give my facial, invited me to take a seat in one of the treatment rooms while she filled a metal bowl with warm water for my feet.
+Haley, the student assigned to apply my two treatments, invited me to take a seat in one of the treatment rooms while she filled a metal bowl with warm water for my feet.
 (A foot soak and massage are always included with Aveda facials.)
 While my feet soaked, Haley asked a few questions about the health of my skin and what I expected from my facial.
 We also selected the scented oils to be used in my treatments.

 My facial also included a hand massage as well as special attention to my neck and chest.
 And while Haley performed all of the spa services by herself – and was totally professional – her support instructors periodically stopped by to check her progress.
-This is standard procedure at all Douglas J Institutes, which are part of a statewide Academy of Cosmetology founded by Douglas and Sharon Weaver in 1986.
-The academy partnered with Aveda in 1993.
+This is standard procedure at all Douglas J Institutes, which are part of the statewide Academy of Cosmetology founded by Douglas and Sharon Weaver in 1986.
+(The Academy partnered with Aveda in 1993.)

 It’s very affordable, too.
 My 90-minute Elemental Nature facial/massage was $49, plus $15 with the added Perfecting Plant Peel.
 (Gratuities are not accepted.)
 I ended up with a fresher complexion, new skincare tips, and a much brighter outlook on life.